gparrella12/team13-StackBasedCalculator/README.md

 **In order to run the test**:

--Right Click on the project;
+-Right Click on the project and select "Properties"; ;

 -Select "Libraries";